jenschlot/IBM-Bluemix-DevOps-Documentation/docs/sharecodefromeclipse.md

 Partner A completes these steps.

-Application source code is contained in your JazzHub project.
+Application source code is contained in your IBM DevOps Services project.
 You must commit the code into Eclipse to edit it.

 1. In Eclipse, click **Window > Show View> Project Explorer**.
 2. In the Project Explorer view, double-click the hosted Git application to expand its contents.